Hype or helpful?

-For older babies and toddlers, our experts prefer sunscreens that contain physical blockers only and are free of chemical absorbers of UVA and UVB, fragrance and PABA.
-But these are not always marketed as children's sunscreens, so you can go for whatever brands you prefer, whether it's labelled for babies or not.
+For older babies and toddlers, our experts say if you have concerns go for sunscreens that contain physical blockers only and are free of chemical absorbers of UVA and UVB, fragrance and PABA.
+But as these are not always marketed as children's sunscreens, so you can go for whatever brands you prefer, whether it's labelled for babies or not.

 The Dietary Guidelines for Children and Adolescents in Australia state that once children are 12 months old they can be given full-cream cow's milk to drink.
 Once a child is over two years they can switch to reduced-fat milk instead.
 It's also recommended that young ones limit excessive consumption of other energy-dense drinks, such as fruit juice and soft drinks.

 Infant formula is designed to be a breast milk substitute for babies younger than 12 months.
 However, there has been a proliferation of toddler formulas that look almost identical to baby formula, but are marketed squarely at the parents of children aged one to three years instead.

 As a response to the World Health Organization's code for marketing infant formula, in 1992 Australia developed a voluntary, self-regulatory code of conduct for manufacturers and importers of infant formula.
 Signatories are restricted as to how they promote infant formula, however toddler formula falls outside the scope of the code and marketing hype abounds.